darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/03 - The Herald's Petition.md

 The silence stretched uncomfortably.
 Lareth and Melf exchanged glances, recognizing the same shift in energy Samantha had noticed—the way the Administrator had gone from efficient authority to something closer to wariness.

 "Every institution has its foundations," the Administrator said finally, her voice carefully neutral.
 "Some are older than the buildings above them."
-She straightened, but not before her hand moved briefly to her jacket pocket—a gesture so quick it might have been unconscious.
+She straightened, but not before her hand moved briefly to a ring on her right hand—heavy crystal that seemed to absorb light rather than reflect it.
 "What matters now is ensuring those foundations remain... stable."

 The watch clicked shut.
 Five minutes had become fifteen, and the real work was just beginning.